ogirardot/typesafe-kafka-streams/README.md

   .to("validated_topic") // this part expects implicit Serdes in scope so we need to import com.github.ogirardot.kafka.streams.KafkaStreamsImplicitSerdes._
 ```

+### Creating a typesafe KStream directly
-or you can just use the `TKafkaStreams` trait that will help you bootstrap and start your application.
+You just need to use the `TKafkaStreams` trait, it will help you bootstrap and start your application.
 To use it :

 * Define all the variables/methods needed by the API
 * Then use the `source(topic: String)` method to create as many new TKStream as you need providing the implicits needed
 * And finally call `start(props)` when you're done.

 ## What is different in this API

 A few key points make this draft easier to use than the original Java 8 API :

 * It is Scala friendly in terms of types. for example `Predicates[K, V]` are `(K, V) => Boolean`.